Morrisonkm1/sway_config/README.md

 A project I've been developing, although visually incomplete.
 Still refining to achieve the desired visual aesthetics and functionality.

+Waybar Config:
+Current Substitute for sfwbar because it seemed easier.
+I still currently have sfwbar running but it doesn't open on start.
+It only appears when it is called upon.
+Waybar has configuration files like volume, mic volume, internet connection, cpu degree (i think that's what it is), what language the keyboard is in, battery percentage, and date.
+It also contains color configuration which I don't want to do twice.

 Progress Overview:

 Sway Config: